ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    "Keyword" is imported from Section 4.1.2 of [RFC5321].

-Herr (ed) & Levine (ed)    Expires 5 June 2022                 [Page 23]

-Internet-Draft                  DMARCbis                   December 2021

 5.5.
 Domain Owner Actions

-   This section describes Domain Owner actions to fully implement the DMARC mechanism.
+   This section describes Domain Owner actions to implement the DMARC mechanism.

+Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 23]

+Internet-Draft                  DMARCbis                   December 2021

 5.5.1.
 Publish an SPF Policy for an Aligned Domain